kumaran-14/dotfiles/README.md

 Why?
 Because symlinking is a tedious process and it's way more easier to add ```$HOME/.dotfiles/local/bin``` to ```$PATH```

+##### Monitor
+To view external screen only
+1. generate config file using command
+2. place it in  /etc/X11/xorg.conf
+To view laptop screen only
+1. backup and then delete  /etc/X11/xorg.conf
 ##### Filesystem Partition

 1. /home is in different partition